 By improving our hazy understanding of cloud physics, Golden and other scientists hope to mitigate storms rather than prevent, steer, or annihilate them.
 "Attempts to use nuclear weapons [to destroy hurricanes] will result in a cure worse than the disease," Golden says.
 "Any brute force is doomed to fail.
 The idea is to nudge Mother Nature by attacking a weak point and incrementally modifying natural processes."

 A hurricane, also called a typhoon or cyclone, requires three conditions to form: warm ocean water, evaporation, and inward-spiraling winds.
 Weather modification scientists try to inhibit one or more of these conditions in order to lessen the severity of a storm.

-Among the more plausible ideas is exploiting the storm’s need for warm water, a concept that proposes pumping cold water from the depths of the sea to the surface, simulating a natural cold upwelling.
-A group of US scientists is using computer models to explore the scheme.
-Along the same lines, Atmocean, a private company in Santa Fe, New Mexico, envisions protecting the Gulf of Mexico by deploying 1.6 > million vertical tubes, each 2.5 meters in diameter and extending 200 to 300 meters below the surface.
+Among the more plausible ideas is exploiting the storm's need for warm water, a concept that proposes pumping cold water from the depths of the sea to the surface, simulating a natural cold upwelling.
+A group of U.S. scientists is using computer models to explore the scheme.
+Along the same lines, Atmocean, a private company in Santa Fe, New Mexico, envisions protecting the Gulf of Mexico by deploying roughly 1.6 million vertical tubes, each 2.5 meters in diameter and extending 200 to 300 meters below the surface.
 A buoy atop each tube and a valve at the bottom will pull cold water to the surface with the motion of every wave.

 Russian scientists in the '80s and, later, a group from MIT experimented with impeding evaporation by dispensing a thin layer of emulsifying alcohol over the surface of the ocean.
 Both studies found that in high winds, the layer of oil broke up and evaporation continued.